ryanzzff/vibe-bonds-portfolio-mobile-app/BondPortfolioApp_PRD.md

 *   **FR6.1:** The application will initially only support USD.
 Currency field should exist but be fixed/non-editable.

+### 4.7.
+Charts and Visualizations

+*   **FR7.1:** Implement a "Portfolio Value Over Time" line chart to display the historical value of the user's portfolio.
+Allow users to select different time ranges (e.g., 1 month, 6 months, 1 year, all time).
+*   **FR7.2:** Add a bar chart to project "Upcoming Income/Coupon Payments" over the next few months or quarters, providing a clear view of expected cash flows.
+*   **FR7.3:** Include a "Maturity Distribution" bar chart to show the amount of principal maturing in different time buckets (e.g., <1 year, 1-3 years, 3-5 years, >5 years).

 ## 5. Non-Functional Requirements

 *   **NFR1:** **Platform:** Android (Initial), iOS (Future).